Too soon? Georgia draws next class of White House hopefuls

 “I think everyone needs to relax,” Rubio said.
 “We have an election process in this country.”
 In December, he said, the Electoral College will choose a president and “that president will be sworn in on Jan.
 20.”

+At the state fairgrounds Thursday, Cotton also steered clear of Trump, emphasizing Senate control and reminding his audience of the recent boast by Senate Democratic leader Chuck Schumer of New York: “Now we take Georgia, then we change the world.”

+As the crowd jeered at the mention of Schumer, Cotton said: “I don’t know about you, but I don’t think your state if up for the taking by Chuck Schumer, is it?”

-None of the GOP visitors has declared a plan to run.
-When Rubio campaigned alongside Loeffler in suburban Cobb County, among his strongest counties as a presidential candidate himself in 2016, he made no nod to his previous White House bid or the possibility of another one.
+None of the GOP visitors has declared a plan to run for president.
+When Rubio campaigned alongside Loeffler in Cobb County, among his strongest counties as a presidential candidate in 2016, he made no nod to his previous White House bid or the possibility of another one.

 Scott, meanwhile, insisted he was in Georgia in his capacity as incoming chair of Senate Republicans’ campaign arm, even though Indiana Sen. Todd Young remains the National Republican Senatorial Committee chair and will be making key spending decisions about the contests.